-4. The first F-35A aircraft will arrive at RAAF Base Williamtown in December 2018, with regular flying operations beginning in early 2019.
-Throughout 2019 and 2020, F-35A will conduct a Verification and Validation (V&V) program to inform an Initial Operating Capability in late 2020.
+4. The first F-35A aircraft arrived at RAAF Base Williamtown in December 2018, with regular flying operations commencing early 2019.
+Throughout 2019 and 2020, F-35A conducted a Verification and Validation (V&V) program to inform an Initial Operating Capability in late 2020.
 Final Operating Capability is scheduled for late 2023, after the full complement of 72 aircraft have arrived in Australia.
-Throughout the V&V program, F-35As will conduct limited detachments to RAAF Bases Amberley (2019), Tindal/Darwin (2020)

-and Townsville (2020).
+Throughout the V&V program, F-35As will conduct limited detachments to RAAF Bases Amberley (2019), Tindal/Darwin (2020) and Townsville (2020).
 Regular F-35A flying operations will begin at the second Main Operating Base (MOB) of RAAF Base Tindal during 2022.